Compact Video Cassette: CVC camera and players

 Funai 212 came with a JVC model GX-44E hand held Vidicon tube camera with a zoom lens.
 Model 212D was the NTSC version and 212E was PAL for Europe.
 The deck and electronics from the 212 were also used to build the model 335 Technicolor Video Showcase, which included a colour video monitor, speaker and contained an internal 12V battery.
 A lightweight television tuner pack was available to enable the 212 to record off-air television programming, but since it contained no timer it was not possible to set it for unattended recordings.
 Grundig also produced a CVC-format VCR for the PAL market, the VP100, based on the 212E but smaller.
 The VP100 weighed only 2.3 kg with battery, and had a separate power pack.
+Despite some references suggesting otherwise, the VP100 did not support multiple recording speeds, and only recorded at the standard CVC speed.
+Still-frame and variable speed playback were supported in common with other CVC machines.
 Model 212 was also available in France as a SECAM recorder, the variant letter for this model is unknown.
 SECAM tapes play in monochrome on PAL players.
 Around 1990 TEAC produced CVC format machines in both PAL and NTSC for military use.